mkocz/secret-garden/README.md

 - After a period of inactivity, the first request to the app may take **up to a minute** to respond while the instance “wakes up.”
 - This is expected behavior for Render's free plan and **is not an issue with the application itself**.

-If you need the app to be **always available**:
-- Upgrade to a Starter or higher plan on Render.
-- Alternatively, set up a **heartbeat/ping** that periodically sends requests to the app to prevent it from sleeping.

 ## Project Overview

 Secret Garden is a simple e-commerce application for garden plants.
 It allows users to browse products, view details, add items to the cart, and place orders.
 The backend provides an API for viewing orders.